Quantum Kirwan for quantum K-theory: Abelianization

 In this section we compare the K-theoretic Gromov-Witten invariants of a git quotient with the quotient by a maximal torus, along the lines of the case of quantum cohomology investigated by Bertram-Ciocan-Fontanine-Kim \cite{be:qu} and Ciocan-Fontanine-Kim-Sabbah \cite{ciocan:abnonab}.
 The analogous question for K-theoretic $I$-functions of git quotients was already considered in Taipale \cite{taipale} as well as Wen \cite{wen} and, around the same time as the first draft of this paper, Jockers, Mayr, Ninad, and Tabler \cite{jockers}.

-Recall the identification of equivariant cohomology as the Weyl-invariant equivariant cohomology for a maximal torus.
+Recall that the equivariant cohomology may be identified with the Weyl-invariant equivariant cohomology for the action of a maximal torus.
 We assume that \(G\) is a connected complex reductive group.
 Choose a maximal torus \(T\) and \(W\) its Weyl group.
 By a theorem of Harada-Landweber-Sjamaar \cite[Theorem 4.9(ii), Section 6]{hls:kt} if \(X\) is either a smooth projective \(G\)-variety or a \(G\)-vector space then restriction from the action of \(G\) to the action of the torus \(T\) defines an isomorphism onto the space of \(W\)-invariants

 for either the topological or algebraic \(K\)-cohomology.
-Given a polarisation \(\LL\to X\) of the \(G\) action, equip the naturally induced \(T\) polarisation on $X$ so that
+Given a polarisation \(\LL\to X\) of the \(G\) action, consider the naturally induced \(T\) polarisation on $X$ so that

 We assume from now in this section that \(QK_G^0(X)\) denotes the algebraic equivariant quantum \(K\)-cohomology.
 We relate the K-theoretic potentials of the two geometric invariant theory quotients \(X\qu G,\) and the \emph{abelian} quotient \(X\qu T\).
 Let \(\nu_{\g/\t}\) denote the bundle over \(X\qu T\) induced from the trivial bundle over \(X\) with fibre \(\g/\t\).
 Consider the graph potential